lkuper/dissertation/dissertation/jfp-reviews-response.md

 we feel that adding machinery for manipulating threshold sets to lambdaLVar and lambdaLVish would be a distraction.

-Finally, we think it is clear that the lack of conditional branching is not the fundamental reason for the determinism guarantee: if it were possible for a get operation to return a nondeterministic result, then a program that simply performed a get operation and returned its result would be nondeterministic.
+Finally, the lack of conditional branching is not the fundamental reason for the determinism guarantee: if it were possible for a get operation to return a nondeterministic result, then a program that simply performed a get operation and returned its result would be nondeterministic.
 No conditional branching would be necessary to expose the nondeterminism.
 (In any case, conditional branching that would allow one to ask whether a particular LVar write has happened yet is of course not allowed, and this is by design; we cannot do that without admitting schedule nondeterminism.
 Rather than doing that, the programmer would register a handler on the LVar and then write a callback function that would run in response to LVar events.
 Many of the examples in section 4 do this.)